Create a canvas app from a template in PowerApps

 Sign in to PowerApps.

-Under Make apps like these, hover over Start from data, and then click or tap Make this app.
+Under Make your own app, hover over Start from data, and then click or tap Make this app.

 On the App templates tile, click or tap Phone layout or Tablet layout.